 Charleston dentist describes common cosmetic dental procedures

 Patients in the Charleston area who want to improve their smiles can visit a dentist who specializes in cosmetic dental procedures.
-Cosmetic dental procedures offered by Dr. Greenberg, of Mouth Carolina Dentistry, vary in cost, and some treatments are much more extensive than others are.
+Cosmetic dental procedures offered by Dr. Greenberg, of Mouth Carolina Dentistry, PA, vary in cost, and some treatments are much more extensive than others are.
 Patients who want to transform their smiles dramatically can seek the assistance of a cosmetic dentist to utilize one or more of the following treatments:

 Whitening the smile is a fast and simple way to make a dramatic change in one’s appearance.
 The teeth are bleached and the enamel is whitened up to eight shades with this treatment.